What is Hypochondria and How to Get Help?

 The symptoms of hypochondriasis may sometimes be relieved by an antidepressant.
 Experts have noticed this disorder’s similarity to obsessive-compulsive disorder (OCD) and have thus found that it can help to prescribe OCD treatments — serotonin specific reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs).

-It should be noted that some individuals with hypochondria do not consider these options because they do not believe they have a mental health disorder or maintain that their challenges are of a physical nature.
+It should be noted that some individuals with hypochondria do not consider these options because they do not believe they have a mental health condition or maintain that their challenges are physical.

 Changing the Narrative Around Hypochondria